louispotok/notebook/_posts/2020-06-17-new-values.md

+---
-# Trying on new values
+title: Trying on new values
+---

 Agnes Callard, [Aspiration](https://amzn.to/3enngmN):